 Did you ever break up with a guy because your best friend didn’t like him?
 Sounds like a terrible reason to end something promising, doesn’t it?
 But that’s exactly what happened with California native Beth, 33.
 “I let my best friend talk me out of being ‘in like’ with a guy just because she didn’t think he was rich and successful enough for me,” she explains.
 “I really regret that now.”
-Ugh, what’s worse than having regrets about a relationship that you
+Ugh, what’s worse than having regrets about a relationship that you actually helped sabotage?

 These women have all been there.
 While they’re from different backgrounds and the circumstances surrounding their breakups vary, they share one key factor: letting undue peer pressure wreck their love lives.
 But what made them cave in, and what did they learn from such an experience?